serinaf127/Vwesion-Control/README.md

 Please read our Code of Conduct for information regarding how to contribute to our project in a friendly, and respectful manner.

 ## How to Contribute
-If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.  <br />Please follow: <br />
+If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.
+<br />Please follow: <br />
--Be responsible for all activities and content you post/upload.
+ <br />-Be responsible for all activities and content you post/upload. <br />
 -Cite the source of anything you post/upload if it is not your own original content.<br />
 -Search to see if a contribution you'd like to make has already been posted by somebody else or is similar to the existing content.<br />
 -Ask for consent, if you have to make any edition on the contribution of somebody else.